HONOR

 • By acting honorably, you not only uphold your own rights but also encourage others to fulfill their duties, fostering a restorative and synergistic process;

-• The power of equity lies in recognizing the moral dimension of every action and every relationship, where honor is the thread that connects intentions, actions, and outcomes.
+• The power of equity lies in recognizing the moral dimension of every action and relationship, where honor is the thread that connects intentions, actions, and outcomes.